math2001/pinggrapher/README.md

 it as a sort of web server, where I do all of my dev from.
 The problem being that when our router started to get slow for some reason (500ms ping), using ssh was somewhat annoying.
-So, I made this little thing to try to find some patterns and find the guilty on our local network :smile:
+So, I made this little thing to try to find some patterns and find the culprit on our local network :smile:

 ## Example